Skip to main content

 Can unregistered patients submit requests?

-We have chosen to make Patient Triage very easy to use for patients to use, with no account or app needed.
+We have chosen to make Patient Triage very easy for patients to use, with no account or app required.
 This means that patients registered at a different practice could submit a request to your practice - this happens about 1% of the time.

 If you still have any questions or concerns, feel free to chat with us using the green message bubble in the bottom right-hand corner of this page. πŸ‘‰